peteroupc/classic-wallpaper/README.md

     - Allows for hue shifting to, say, a black-to-red palette.
 - 16-color [**canonical CGA palette**](https://int10h.org/blog/2022/06/ibm-5153-color-true-cga-palette/) (each color component is 85 or 255; or each color component is 0 or 170, except (170, 85, 0) instead of (170, 170, 0)).[^3]
 - 16-color VGA palette (light gray; or each color component is 0 or 255; or each color component is 0 or 128).[^3]
+- A 16-color palette where each color is one of the following: each color component is 0 or 255; or each color component is 0 or 128 except for (128, 128, 128); or the color is (64, 64, 64).
 - The VGA palette plus the following four colors set by legacy versions of Windows: (192,220,192), (160,160,164), (255,251,240), (166,202,240).
+- An 8-color palette where each color component is 0 or 255 (a subset of the 16-color VGA palette).
 - Up to four colors from the VGA palette.
 - Up to four colors from the canonical CGA palette.
 - Up to eight colors from the VGA palette.